dbuana/Web-Scraping/README.md

 Attachments: BeautifulSoup, this library may be downloaded by typing "pip install BeautifulSoup4" in command prompt, or CMD.

 Download this program and seek behind the webpages, or create a pull-request to reach it's sophisticated potential.

+Note: The program will be updated frequently, to seek it's hidden potential